ashivadi/specific_instance_type_check/README.md

 # Overview
 Wrapper to check which regions a particular EC2 instance type is offerred.
-Note, this does not actually provide the current available capacity, just which region the instance type is officially ordered in.
+Note, this script does not actually provide the current available capacity, just provides information about region the instance type is officially available in.

 # Prerequisites